 For your Milan pizza fix, try Maruzella, Piccola Ischia or Pizza AM for the Neapolitan version.
 For a thin crust version try S.P.I.B Pizza.
 You must also try panzerotto, a deep fried calzone, which you can do at Luini.

 Last but not least, ice cream!
 Try La Gelateria della Musica and Gelato Giusto for the best ice cream in Milan.
 For chocolate filled ice cream cones, try Cioccolatti Italiani.
 For organic and vegan flavors, try Ciacco.
 The vegan pistachio was a dream come true!

 Staying in the centre of Milan is recommended but not at all essential in my opinion.
 For instance, I stayed here, which is a bit north as I needed to be close to a concert venue and it worked out more than perfectly for me.
 It was cheaper, and getting to the centre of Milan using the metro was super quick and easy.
 You can search for other highly rated cheap hotels in Milan here.

 Milan’s metro is cheap and easy to get around.
 I found taxis (and also Uber) to be super expensive, so try to avoid them.

-If you are traveling to Milan within Europe, low cost flights will take you to there cheaply.
-To get the cheapest prices try Momondo and Skyscanner.
-If you are traveling to Milan within Italy, it might make a lot more sense to take a train in terms of time and money, which you can book using RailEurope.
+If you are traveling to Milan within Europe, low cost flights will take you to Milan cheaply.
+If you are traveling to Milan within Italy, it might make a lot more sense to take a train in terms of time and money.
+You can book trains using RailEurope.
 If you are on a budget and don’t have time constraints, then use Omio as it will search for flights, trains and also buses.

 This post contains affiliate links.
 If you click on one and make a purchase, I might make a small commission, at no extra cost to you in order to help support my blog.